DestinyG-beep/Database-project/README.md

    ```

 3. **At this point you have the option to run this application from your terminal or to use it in your code editor.**
-     If you do not want to go to your editor . just continue to the next step of the instructrions
+     If you do not want to go to your editor . just continue to the next step of the instructrions.
-     If you want to open it in your editor write this in your terminal
+     If you want to open it in your editor write this in your terminal;
       ```bash
    code .
    ```